Auckland

 Future – 2026

-During his recent speaking tour, I had the opportunity to pose Stewart Copeland a question that has long sat at the intersection of music and architecture:
+During his recent speaking tour, I had the opportunity to ask Stewart Copeland a question that has long sat at the intersection of my own practice and interest regarding music and architectural space (…yoga breath is for another day):

 Many of your drum parts use space and silence almost as instruments.
 Was that something you pursued consciously, or did it emerge from your listening philosophy?

-Copeland’s response was immediate and revealed much about the influence of his upbringing through to his ongoing contemporary practice.
+Copeland’s response revealed the influence of his upbringing through to his ongoing contemporary practice in opera composition.

-He began by referencing reggae rhythms, where the absence of sound on the fourth beat of the bar creates tension before the next phrase.
-That pause, the held breath, becomes the accent.
+He began by referencing reggae rhythms (previously he had noted the influence of Middle Eastern music), where the absence of sound on the fourth beat of the bar creates tension before the next phrase.
+That pause, the held moment, becomes an accent.
 Silence, in this sense, is not passive.
 It is a mechanism.

-Copeland described this as a simple but powerful device: leaving space at the end of a phrase to create an exclamation point.
+Copeland described this silence as a simple but powerful device: leaving space at the end of a phrase to create emphasis.
 The music resolves not through addition, but through withholding.
 The tension lives in what is not played.

 This idea extends beyond rhythm into orchestration and composition, where the collection point (often the end of a phrase), becomes the moment that defines the whole.